murilodalmeida/environment/README.md

 A quick way to setup a new windows computer with the apps I use and all of my preferences.
 Multiple system restarts are expected.

 Before continuing update drivers and whatever you need manually.

+*I didn't fully tested everything nor a really plan on doing, use it at your own risk.*

 ## 1. First Steps - Enabling features and installing apps.